ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-document-ballerina-code.md

 Ballerina project initialised

 Next:
-    Use `ballerina create` to create a ballerina module.
+    Use `ballerina add` to add a Ballerina module.
-$ ballerina create math -t service
+$ ballerina add math -t service
-Created new ballerina module at 'src/math'
+Added new ballerina module at 'src/math'
-$ ballerina create time -t service
+$ ballerina add time -t service
-Created new ballerina module at 'src/time'
+Added new ballerina module at 'src/time'

 ```
 Now, let's generate documentation of the project: